iontodirel/ham_radio_services/README.md

 - The audio soudcard can be connected to any USB port.
 - In case of a USB disconnect, Docker will automatically handle container restart.
 - In case of Direwolf crashes, or other failures Docker will automatically handle container restart.

+## Handling Restarts

+Use this to start the Docker container after a system reboot

+TBD

 ## Connecting APRS clients